 A total of 25 studies were excluded from the analyses reported below.
-We did so because of these 25 studies: (1) 13 failed to report effect sizes, (2) Six featured datasets that we already coded above, (3) Two reported effect sizes that did not seem credible (|r| > .3, even within a large sample), (4) One did not report sample sizes by sex, (5) One that did not representatively sample a country, (6) and one reported cognitive-test score reliability that was too low to be of value.
+We did so for 6 different reasons: (1) thirteen failed to report effect sizes, (2) six featured datasets that we already coded above, (3) two reported effect sizes that did not seem credible (|r| > .3, even within a large sample), (4) one did not report sample sizes by sex, (5) One that did not representatively sample a country, (6) and one reported cognitive-test score reliability that was too low to be of value.
 In addition, when calculating effect sizes here, all studies conducted before 1970 were removed.
 Finally, Thailand's positive relationship between fertility and intelligence was judged to be a fluke, as it came from only one sample, and the overall relationship between educational attainment and intelligence was negative (r = -.11).
 Because of this, Thailand's dysgenic fertility for intelligence was estimated based on its dysgenic fertility for educational attainment.